ecnepsnai/FontawesomeProIOS/README.md

 # FontAwesome Pro for iOS

-Extensions to use FontAwesome Pro icons in iOS.
-Currently Objective-C only *for now*.
+Extensions to use FontAwesome Pro icons in iOS in both Objective-C and Swift.

 **Note:** You must have a FontAwesome 5 Pro license in order for these extensions to work.
 We do not provide a copy of the icons.